laravel/docs/context.md

 User authenticated. {"auth_id":27} {"url":"https://example.com/login","trace_id":"e04e1a11-e75c-4db3-b5b5-cfef4ef56697"}
 ```

 Information added to the context is also made available to jobs dispatched to the queue.
-Imagine we dispatch a `ProcessPodcast` job to the queue after adding some information to the context:
+For example, imagine we dispatch a `ProcessPodcast` job to the queue after adding some information to the context:

 ```php
 // In our middleware...